450 unionized TruStage workers continue strike in Madison

 “As a result of our strong business resiliency plans, we have been able to provide uninterrupted service to our customers as we continue to bargain,” TruStage said in an email statement Friday.

 On Wednesday, 94% of the union voted to extend the strike through June if no agreement with TruStage is reached.
-The strike was initially set to end May 25.
+The strike was initially set to have ended Thursday.

 The union, which has bargained with TruStage for 80 years, said it had a meeting with TruStage Wednesday to negotiate on a new labor contract.
 OPIEU Local 39 has been without a labor contract with TruStage for 15 months.